joolstorrentecalo/gitlab-foss/doc/development/github_importer.md

 # GitHub importer developer documentation

+The GitHub importer offers two different types of importers:

+- A sequential importer.
+Used by the `import:github` Rake task.
+- A parallel importer.
+Used by everything else.

+The difference between these two importers is:

+- The sequential importer does all the work in a single thread, so it's more suited for debugging purposes or Rake tasks.
-The GitHub importer is a parallel importer that uses Sidekiq.
+- The parallel importer uses Sidekiq.

 ## Prerequisites